Hardwood – Before Installation

 With the staple down method, 1-1/2 to 2 inch staples are used versus nailing cleats to attach the wood flooring to the subfloor.
 A pneumatic gun is used to drive the staple into the wood flooring and subfloor.
-Not all wood flooring manufacturers recommend the same staple gun so using professional installers will insure that the right staple gun and right size staples are utilized.
+Not all wood flooring manufacturers recommend the same staple gun, so using professional installers will ensure that the right staple gun and right size staples are utilized.

 3. Glue Down: adhesives are the rule here.